Sports Goods Exports Dip Over 3 Percent - UrduPoint

 Sports Goods' Exports Dip Over 3 Percent

-The sports goods that showed decline including gloves, exports of which decreased from $ 38.159 million to $26.217 million, showing decline of 31.30 percent.
+The sports products that contributed in negative growth included gloves, exports of which decreased from $ 38.159 million to $26.217 million, showing decline of 31.30 percent.

 However, the exports of footballs increased by 14.66 percent by going up from $ 50.079 million last year to $ 57.419 million during the period under review while the exports of all other sports products went up from $ 15.769 million to $ 16.270 million, witnessing upward growth of 3.18 percent.